MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/iboss-integration.md

 ## Deployment

 1. In the [Defender for Cloud Apps portal](https://portal.cloudappsecurity.com/), perform the following integration steps:
-    1. Click on the settings cog and select **Cloud Discovery settings**.
+    1. Select the settings cog and then choose **Cloud Discovery settings**.
     2. Select the **Automatic log upload** tab, and then **Add data source**.
     3. In the **Add data source** page, enter the following settings: